ratlog/ratlog-spec/readme.md

 In those scenarios Ratlog might be a great way of displaying consistent, readable, parsable output.

 Many tools, however, produce very specific output.
-For example, it wouldn't be helpful if `git` would try to display its information as Ratlog.
+For example, it wouldn't be helpful if `git` would try to display its output as Ratlog.

-Mostly the output tools write to *stdout* is too specific and not log-like.
+Mostly the output tools write to *stdout* is too specific and not *log-like*.
 But tools sometimes like to provide additional information about their state via *stderr*.
 That might be a good usecase of Ratlog.

 ### How do I collect metrics from Ratlog logs?

 Logs are for humans.
-Metrics, events and other output are better collected separately because there are tools more suited for them for them (such as [Prometheus](https://prometheus.io/) for metrics).
+Metrics, events and other output are better collected separately because there are tools better suited for that task (such as [Prometheus](https://prometheus.io/) for metrics).
 Metrics should be handled different to text based logs.
 Metrics can be aggregated and have very different performance characteristics and usage goals.

 ### How do I log errors?

 Errors should not be logged.
 Other tools are better suited at handling them (such as [Sentry](https://github.com/getsentry/sentry)).
-Tools specialized on errors can provide many useful features such as grouping, silencing or linking stacktraces to source code.
+Tools specialized on collecting errors can provide many useful features such as grouping, silencing or linking stacktraces to source code.
 Those features are not in the scope of logging.